Conformal Scattering of Maxwell Potentials: Minkowski Space

-taking finite energy characteristic data for the Maxwell potential on $\scri^-$ to finite energy characteristic data on $\scri^+$ is called the \emph{conformal scattering operator for Maxwell potentials in temporal-Coulomb gauge} on Minkowski space. \end{definition}
+taking finite energy characteristic data for the Maxwell potential on $\scri^-$ to finite energy characteristic data on $\scri^+$ the \emph{conformal scattering operator for Maxwell potentials in temporal-Coulomb gauge} on Minkowski space. \end{definition}